Chromium compounds: Chromium(VI)

 Chromium(VI) compounds in solution can be detected by adding an acidic hydrogen peroxide solution.
 The unstable dark blue chromium(VI) peroxide (CrO_{5}) is formed, which can be stabilized as an ether adduct CrO_{5}·OR_{2}.

 Chromic acid has the hypothetical formula H_{2}CrO_{4}.
 It is a vaguely described chemical, despite many well-defined chromates and dichromates being known.
 The dark red chromium(VI) oxide CrO_{3}, the acid anhydride of chromic acid, is sold industrially as "chromic acid".
 It can be produced by mixing sulfuric acid with dichromate and is a strong oxidizing agent.

 Other oxidation states

 Compounds of chromium(V) are rather rare; the oxidation state +5 is only realized in few compounds but are intermediates in many reactions involving oxidations by chromate.
 The only binary compound is the volatile chromium(V) fluoride (CrF_{5}).
 This red solid has a melting point of 30 °C and a boiling point of 117 °C. It can be prepared by treating chromium metal with fluorine at 400 °C and 200 bar pressure.

 The peroxochromate(V) is another example of the +5 oxidation state.
 Potassium peroxochromate (K_{3}[Cr(O_{2})_{4}]) is made by reacting potassium chromate with hydrogen peroxide at low temperatures.
 This red brown compound is stable at room temperature but decomposes spontaneously at 150–170 °C.

+Unusually, tertiary hydroxyacids reduce sodium chromate(VI) to chromyl(V) carboxylates, e.g.: